 Therefore, don’t feel so bad if your lender is earning a real negative return off your mortgage.
 Your lender is also benefiting from a massive wave of deposits.
 Lenders can then turn around and lend out your money in a risk-appropriate for a profit.

 This chart below is a beautiful site for banking executives.
 It is one of the reasons why the Financials sector has done well since 2020.
+Consumers are cashed up and ready to rumble.

 Negative real returns on a potentially devaluing currency is one argument for why money has found its way into cryptocurrencies like Bitcoin.
 Given the supply of Bitcoin is fixed and the supply of the U.S. dollar is not, Bitcoin is seen as an attractive alternative.
+Unfortunately, Bitcoin has proven to be a terrible hedge against elevated inflation.

 One can also make the argument for gold, which has increased by a more subdued 20% since early 2020.